rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscMutationAzure.md

 Updates the Azure app for the specified account in an idempotent manner to support Azure SQL Database and  Managed Instance Database authentication.

 - The updatecustomerapppermissionforsql subcommand takes no arguments.
 - Returns System.String.
-### updatekeyvaultkms
-Update an existing Azure Key Vault.

-- There is a single argument of type UpdateAzureKeyVaultKmsInput.
-- Returns System.String.
-### updatereaderlocationmasterkeywithkeyvaultkey
-Updates reader location's master key with Azure Key Vault key.

-- There is a single argument of type UpdateReaderLocationMasterKeyWithAzureKeyVaultKeyInput.
-- Returns System.String.
 ### updatetarget
 - There is a single argument of type UpdateAzureTargetInput.